 Let's have a look at this gas sensor first.

-You might detect certain sorts of gases detection, however in this situation, the typical air proportion of gases.
+You might detect certain sorts of gases in the air you breathe depending on the type of sensor you use, such as flammable gases, air quality, or alcohol detection, however in this situation, the sensor will detect variations in the typical air proportion of gases.

 It might also have an analog or direct detecting signal, which could be high or low, indicating if the typical air valves are operating correctly or whether the air is clean.

-By connecting this module to an Arduino and uploading the code, it will print the angle grid from the sensor, and by adjusting the threshold values, it will be able to detect any other gas using a particular gas sensor.
+By connecting this module to an Arduino and uploading the code, it will print the angle grid from the sensor, and by adjusting the threshold values, it will be able to detect changes in air quality or any other gas using a particular gas sensor.

-As you can see, the lighter, indicating that there is a gas leak.
+As you can see, the analog output increases as I release the guess from this lighter, indicating that there is a gas leak.

-It transmits a sound wave through the text, which is bounced, and counts the time it takes for it to return, and we can compute the distance to the item in front of the speed of sound.
+It transmits a sound wave through the text, which is bounced, and counts the time it takes for it to return, and we can compute the distance to the item in front of the sensor by knowing the speed of sound.